OpenChain-Project/OpenChain-JWG/docs/meeting-minutes_en.md

 </div>

 ## All Member Meetings
+- **The 33rd meeting / The 7th Hybrid meeting** was held on March.
+3, 2025
+Venue: TOYOTA (Otemachi, Tokyo) and LFX Zoom

 - **The 32nd meeting / The 6th Hybrid meeting** was held on October.
 17, 2024
 Venue: Daikin Insustries (Umeda, Osaka) and LFX Zoom